aemr3/docker-ruby-ffmpeg/README.md

-# FFmpeg enabled ruby image for docker
+# FFmpeg enabled Ruby for Docker